mesg-foundation/docs/guide/process/process-file.md

 Each input can be:
 - A constant.
-- A reference to the outputs of a previous step of the process.
+- A reference to the outputs of a previous step in the process.

 ##### Constant